ramblingsofadev/docs/routing.md

     ->withRoutingAnnotations($appBuilder);
 ```

-If you're not using the configuration library, you can manually configure the router to scan for annotations:
+If you're not using the application builder library, you can manually configure the router to scan for annotations:

 ```php
 use Aphiria\Routing\Annotations\AnnotationRouteRegistrant;